rob-blackbourn/dotnet-websockets/README.md

 # dotnet-websockets

-An implementation of WebSockets in .Net using a sans-io approach.
+A sans-io implementation of WebSockets in .Net.

 ## Status